superMDguy/supermdguy.github.io/content/post/price_is_right/index.md

 ![Mixed Strategy Distribution](optimal_strategy.svg)

-This makes some intuitive sense.
+Looking at the chart, this makes some intuitive sense.
 The mean bid is $e^{-1} \approx 0.368$, which fits my original intuition of going a little under the median.
 However, the distribution also goes up to $1 - e^{-1} \approx 0.632$, which allows for the chance of higher bids.
 Even though a bid above the median is dangerous, _never_ bidding over the median is exploitable, since your opponent can dominate by going slightly above you.
 It makes sense that there's a tipping point where that's no longer worth it though.

 According to the model, the expected payoff is $e^{-1} \approx 0.368$.
 This means that, pitted against itself, both sides will win about 36% of the time, implying both will go over about 28% of the time.
 To see how well this strategy performs, I ran a simulation where two players play against each other 100,000 times.
 Player 1 uses the optimal mixed strategy above, while Player 2 bids a fixed quantile.
 The price distribution is $V \sim \mathcal{N}(550, 300)$ (truncated).